-This refers to the tendency for characters to crack* jokes about the planet Uranus and its unfortunate name.
-Attempts to rectify* this usually try to vary the pronunciation (It Is Pronounced YOO-ruh-nus, although sometimes people get this wrong and say "urine-us", which is just as bad).
-Although there might be a case for OUR-ran-os, which may be closer to the original Greek.*
+This refers to the tendency for characters to cracknote jokes about the planet Uranus and its unfortunate name.
+In other words: Uranus is the buttnote of jokes.
+Attempts to rectifynote this usually try to vary the pronunciation (It Is Pronounced YOO-ruh-nus, although sometimes people get this wrong and say "urine-us", which is just as bad).
+Although there might be a case for OUR-ran-os, which may be closer to the original Greek.note

 - Justice League of America: One Million features Starman from the 853rd century in the present day, and he proclaims himself as the protector of Uranus.
 Flash chuckles, while Green Lantern chimes in saying "Uranus" stopped being a funny word after the fourth grade.

 - In an issue of Legion of Super-Heroes, a frustrated Star Boy tells his two fighting companions, "You're both acting like Uranuses."

 - In one MAD article, no longer finding Uranus jokes funny is listed as a mark of maturity.

 - An issue of The Simpsons had Homer as a Galactus expy sending Bart/Silver Surfer to find him a planet to eat.
 No prizes for guessing which planet Bart recommends.

 - The Hellblazer/Sailor Moon crossover fic Sailor Hellblazer has a 'deleted scene' where John Constantine calls Sailor Uranus 'Sailor Arsehole' in an argument that might have started over football.